trunghn295/Vim-Configs/README.md.txt

 nvim -c "normal command" file => open file and execute a command command | nvim - => open output of shell command in vim

+Intesting tips
+to make a column of index is in order of numbers: ctrl+q jk to choose elements in the column, g, ctrl+a exit terminal mode: ctrl+\ ctrl+n delete all buffer: :%bd save session in Session.vim file: :mks!, to open: nvim -S Session.vim do macro in lines: qa, q, ctrl-q jk to choose lines, :norm! @a search and replace in all buffer: :bufdo %s/pattern/replace/ge | update